Koha-Community/kohadocs/en/source/06_cataloging.rst

 record and clicking the 'Edit' button at the top.
 From there you can choose to 'Edit items'.

-'Edit Items' menu option
 |image697|

 You will be presented with a list of items and next to each one will be a link labeled 'Delete'.
 Click that link and if the item is not checked out it will delete that item.

-Delete link on the left
 |image698|

 If you know that all of the items attached to your record are not